SixArmDonkey/magicgraph/README.md

 ## Overview

-The magic part of Magic Graph isn't building SQL queries using functions (SQL works great).
-The magic is how behavior is defined, how models are created and linked together, and how all of this can be done at design time or run time.
-Magic Graph makes it easy to design and use rich hierarchical domain models, which can incorporate various independently designed and tested behavioral strategies.
+Magic graph is an object mapping and persistence library written in pure PHP.
+Magic Graph makes it easy to design and use rich hierarchical domain models, which may incorporate various independently designed and tested behavioral strategies.

-Magic Graph is a convention based library, coded in pure PHP - with zero outside configuration.
-XML, YAML or JSON will not be found anywhere near Magic Graph.

-**Why was this written?**

-Magento.
-After using that monstrosity, I decided to write a better eCommerce engine.
-That meant I needed an ORM library that allowed me to create an EAV-ish style system, but without the insanity of EAV.
-I realized that the persistence layer isn't really all that important at all, and should have zero impact on how an application is designed.
-Instead of storing information about the data in the database, everything is done by convention, in code, where it belongs.
-This is accomplished by backing model properties with independent objects that handle a certain data type.
-This allowed me to create models on the fly, with various self-validating data types, which can also have various behaviors coupled to them.

-Magic Graph is stable, and is currently the foundation of the Retail Rack eCommerce engine.

 **Persistence**